Cinnamon ground, Cassia, Indonesia,

 Preparation:

-1. Mix flour, baking powder, cocoa, Cassia cinnamon, and salt in a bowl.
+1. Mix dry ingredients (flour, baking powder, cocoa, cinnamon, salt).

 2. Curried Vegetables with Cassia Cinnamon